Brukenthal National Museum

 The Brukenthal National Museum (Muzeul Național Brukenthal; Brukenthalmuseum) is a museum in Sibiu, Transylvania, Romania, established in the late 18th century by Samuel von Brukenthal (1721-1803) in his city palace.
-Baron Brukenthal, governor of the Grand Principality of Transylvania has established his first collections around 1790.
+Baron Brukenthal, governor of the Grand Principality of Transylvania established his first collections around 1790.
 The collections were officially opened to the public in 1817, making the museum the oldest institution of its kind on the territory of modern-day Romania.

 Today, in its extended form, it is a complex comprising six museums, which, without being separate administrative entities, are situated in different locations around the city and have their own distinct cultural programmes.

 The Art Galleries

 The Art Galleries are located inside the Brukenthal Palace and include a number of about 1,200 works belonging to the main European schools of painting, from the 15th to the 18th century: Flemish-Dutch, German and Austrian, Italian, Spanish and French Schools.
 The Galleries also include collections of engravings, books, numismatics, and minerals.